 Any modifications to a protocol must be approved by the IACC before implementation.
 Minor modifications, such as the addition or removal of animal users or a small number of animals added, can be requested by completing the Amendment Form available online and submitting the form to the IACC Coordinator.
 Minor modifications may be approved by the IACC Chair or delegate.
 Major modifications require the submission of a new protocol.
 Examples of major changes are a considerable increase of the number of animals required, a change of species, use of more invasive or more frequent procedures, or the use of entirely new procedures.

-For research proposals where review has not been carried out by an external, peer review agency, the Animal Care Policy states that the VPRGS is responsible for the review process.
-Review is to be according to the CCAC policy statement on: scientific merit and ethical review of animal-based research, 2013.
-Two external reviews of the objectives, hypotheses, methods and contributions of the project will be solicited, by knowledgeable scientists who do not collaborate with the investigator and are not in a conflict of interest.
+For research proposals, the IACC will ensure that a peer review of scientific merit has been carried out.
+Where review has not been carried out by an external, peer review agency, the IACC will require that it be obtained according to the CCAC policy statement on: the importance of independent peer review of the scientific merit of animal based research projects, 2000.
+Two reviews of the objectives, hypotheses, methods and contributions of the project will be solicited, by knowledgeable scientists who do not collaborate with the investigator.
+As a minimum, one referee must be external to the committee.
 The reviews must be documented and must contain sufficient information to support the reviewers' conclusions.
+The Office of Research and Graduate Studies will take responsibility for the peer review process when the IACC indicates it is necessary.

 In- Principle Approval.